-Recognise Name and point out who or what something is Identify Distinguish something or someone from others that may be similar Describe 'Say what you see'.
+Recognise Name and point out who or what something is Identify Distinguish something or someone from others the may be similar may be similar Describe (Country to a control of Describe 'Say what you see'.
 Give an account in words of something or someone Observe Identify and distinguish things that may potentially be more important than others Select Decide upon and choose that information considered most suitable or relevant Categorise/Classify Arrange information into particular groups according to shared qualities or characteristics Sequence Place a set of related events or things that follow each other into an order Compare and contrast Find similarities and differences Recall Remember and recount something learned

-Environment The surroundings of a place in which a person, animal or plant lives and interacts.
-Location The precise site, position, or situation of a place.
-Scale The size or extent of the area of the place e.g. local, regional, national, international, or global.
-Distribution The pattern or arrangement of the physical and human features of a place across its surface.
-Processes The natural or human events occurring in a place that maintain equilibrium or cause change.
-Change The alteration or modification of places over time as a result of natural and/or human processes.
-Interaction How the physical and human elements of a place affect each other and other places.
-Interdependence The degree to which what happens in one place impacts on what happens in another.
-Sustainability The extent to which a place can balance meeting the needs of its people Diversity The variety of the physical and cultural composition of the society of a place.
+The surroundings of a place in which a person, animal or plant lives and interacts.
+The precise site, position, or situation of a place.
+The size or extent of the area of the place e.g. local, regional, national, international, or global.
+The pattern or arrangement of the physical and human features of a place across its surface.
+The natural or human events occurring in a place that maintain equilibrium or cause change.
+The alteration or modification of places over time as a result of natural and/or human processes.
+How the physical and human elements of a place affect each other and other places.
+The degree to which what happens in one place impacts on what happens in another.
+The extent to which a place can balance meeting the needs of its people The variety of the physical and cultural composition of the society of a place.

 London A city in England

 city A major place in a country

 aerial map A map of an area from up high

 human features Geographical things made by people or machines

 physical features Geographical things made naturally

 artefacts Historical objects

 landmark A place that can be recognised

 symbol A picture used on a map to represent something

 town An area with houses and shops but not as big as a

 city

-Vancouver A city in Canada
+Eastbourne A town in England

 - Recognise where London is

 - Identify some of the landmarks in London

 - Describe what makes London a city

 - Observe what symbols are used on an aerial map of London

 - Select some of the main landmarks on a map

 - Categorise the human and physical features in London

-- Compare and Contrast London and Vancouver.
+- Compare and Contrast London and Eastbourne.

 - Recall some of the features on a map

 - Reason why Eastbourne is not a city

 - Summarise why so many people live in London

-- Name, locate and identify characteristics of the UK - Use world maps, atlases and globes to identify - Understand geographical similarities and differences through studying the human and physical geography of a small area of the United Kingdom, and of a small area in a contrasting non-European country - Use basic geographical vocabulary to refer to physical and human features - Use aerial photographs and plan perspectives to recognise landmarks
+- Name, locate and identify characteristics of the UK - Use world maps, atlases and globes to identify - Use basic geographical vocabulary to refer to physical and human features - Use aerial photographs and plan perspectives to recognise landmarks